-No, multiple PIs are not allowed; however, there are no restrictions on the number of sub-investigators.
+No, multiple PIs are not allowed; however, there are no restrictions on the number of significant contributors.

 Can I serve as principal investigator (PI) on more than one application during a given funding cycle?

-Can faculty members serve as co-investigators or key personnel on more than one pilot project?
+Can faculty members serve as other significant contributors on more than one pilot project?